 Hole drilling strain gauge method

-With stain gauge method special strain gauges are installed on the surface to be measured.
+With the stain gauge method, special strain gauges are installed on the surface to be measured.
 Residual stress is measured on the relaxed strain gauges.

-How Barkhausen noise values correlate with residual stress?
+How do Barkhausen noise values correlate with residual stress?

 Measurement of residual stresses with Barkhausen noise is not a straightforward application since Barkhausen noise does not directly produce any MPa value results for stress state determination.